The Agent Management page of the Kentik portal's Synthetics section is covered in the following topics:

 - Cloud VPC (only if Cloud Provider is specified): A description of the VPC in which the agent is deployed.

 - Private IP: An optional private (local) IP address for the agent.
-A private IP allows you to establish agent-to-agent or agent mesh tests using your internal network via the Use Private IP option in the Advanced Options Pane.
+A private IP allows you to establish agent-to-agent or agent mesh tests using your internal network via the Use Agent Private IPs setting in the Target and Agents tab of a test's settings page.

 - IP Versions Supported: Determines the type of IP addresses that will be supported by the agent: IPv4 only, IPv6 only, or both (default).
 This is particularly useful for agents that will be used for tests of type Hostname or ASN, where there could be a mix of IPv4 and IPv6 addresses.